 CT imaging is essential in the case of radiographically presumed complex pneumothoraces to prevent erroneous drain insertion into a bulla.

 The respiratory sequelae of COVID-19 infection are unknown, thus a high degree of suspicion should be maintained in searching for causes of chronic lung disease in patients who have recovered from the infection and represent.

 Bullous lung disease (with or without pneumothorax) should be part of the differential diagnosis in a patient who represents with breathlessness after completing treatment for COVID-19 pneumonitis.

 Contributors SB admitted the patient on medical take and wrote and edited the majority of the article.
-AT looked after the patient on the ward and wrote the first draft of some of the article.
+AT and RP looked after the patient on the ward and wrote the first draft of some of the article.
 ASa is a consultant radiologist who reviewed images initially and contributed to radiological description.
 ASi is the lead consultant in charge of the patients care during both admissions and reviewed article drafts before submission.

 Funding The authors have not declared a specific grant for this research from any funding agency in the public, commercial or not-for-profit sectors.

 Patient consent for publication Obtained.